-Does your country’s legal or administrative system contain measures to provide victims of trafficking in persons, in appropriate, cases, with the following:
+Does your country’s legal or administrative framework contain measures to provide victims of trafficking in persons, in appropriate, cases, with the following (article 6, para.
+2):

-Information on relevant court and administrative proceedings;
+Information on relevant court and administrative proceedings (article 6, para.
+2 (a);

 Yes No

 Assistance to enable their views and concerns to be presented and considered at appropriate stage of criminal proceedings against offenders, in a manner not prejudicial to the rights of the defence (article 6, para.
-2)?
+2(b))?

 Yes No